vertica/spark-connector/examples/README.md

 # How to run the examples

+Note: The instructions for running the S3 example are different.
+If you would like to run that example, please see [the README for that example](https://github.com/vertica/spark-connector/tree/main/examples/s3-example).

 Make sure you have docker and sbt installed.
 Tested using docker 20.10.0, sbt 1.4.1